Period pain but no period? What stress could have to do with it

 Period pain describes the lower abdominal cramps that happen before and during a period.
 These can be quite disabling and disruptive for some women, who may require strong painkillers or hormonal treatment.
 Period pain is caused by contractions of the womb; a bit like the contractions that occur when you’re having a baby.
 It is thought that these contractions are caused by an imbalance of chemicals, called prostaglandins and leukotrienes, in menstrual blood.
 This imbalance causes the womb to contract and the vessels supplying blood to the womb to narrow.
 This is a natural process that normally leads to the lining of the womb shedding due to reduced blood supply.

 But what if the actual period never comes, even though you are experiencing this pain?
-On occasion, some women experience a “phantom” or “ghost” period where they have symptoms of a period but not the actual bleeding.
+On occasion, some women experience a “phantom” or “ghost” period where they have symptoms of a period but not the actual bleeding; period pain, but no period.

 The first question to ask is whether or not you could be pregnant.
 During early pregnancy it is not uncommon to experience discomfort in the lower abdomen and, while there may be some spotting, there may be no bleeding at all.
 A simple pregnancy test bought over the counter can confirm a pregnancy following a missed period.